moderndatacompany/dataos.info/docs/learn_new/dp_consumer_learn_track/explore_sm/index.md

 ## Integration with API

-<aside class="callout"> ⚠️ **Developer-Focused Section**: This content is specifically intended for <b>developers</b> or <b>technical users</b> who want to integrate data programmatically into apps, pipelines, or services using APIs.
+<aside class="callout"> ⚠️ <b>Developer-Focused Section</b>: This content is specifically intended for <b>developers</b> or <b>technical users</b> who want to integrate data programmatically into apps, pipelines, or services using APIs.

-If you're a **business user** exploring data through visual tools (like dashboards or Studio), you can skip this section—no action needed.
+If you're a <b>business user</b> exploring data through visual tools (like dashboards or Studio), you can skip this section—no action needed.
 </aside>

 👉 Developers: [Click here to learn more about API Integeration →](/learn_new/dp_consumer_learn_track/explore_sm/api_integration/)